-Part 3 - Information concerning ACR 2019-2020
+Part 3 - Information concerning ACR 2021-2022

-For the 2019 reference year, taking into account paragraph 2.1 of the present Annex and in compliance with the New Provisions, the following subjects within SGSS S.p.A. have been included in the category of locally regulated population:
+For the 2021 reference year, taking into account paragraph 2.1 of the present Annex and in compliance with the New Provisions, the following subjects within SGSS S.p.A. have been included in the category of locally regulated population:

 - Members of the Board of Directors;

 - General Manager;

+- Deputy General Manager;

 - Head of Compliance;

 - Head of Global Risk Management;

 - Head of Human Resources;

 - Head of Finance;

-- Head of Accounting and Balance Sheet;

-- Head of Tax Affairs;
+- Head of Tax Affairs:

 - Head of Legal and Corporate Affairs;

-- Head of Information Technology;
+- Head of Technology and Transformation Delivery;

-- Head of Liquidity Management:
+- Head of Liquidity Management;

-- Head of Securities Banking Operations;
+- Head of Securities Banking Operations:

 - Head of Clearing & Settlement Services;

 - Head of Trustee & Depositary Services;

 - Head of Funds Services Operations;

-- Head of Fund Processing Services;

-- Head of Fund Valuation Services;
+- Head of Fund Processing Services; Head of Fund Valuation Services;

-- Head of Business Development;

-- Head of Business Support;

-- Head of Coverage Marketing and Solutions;
+- Head of Coverage Marketing and Solutions:

-- Head of Coverage;
+- Head of Custody & Issuer Services.

+- Chief Information Security (CISO)

-- Head of Client Service;
+- Head of Organization and Logistics

-- Head of Custody & Issuer Services;
+- Head of Security Data Management

-In addition to what already described in Part 1 and Part 2 of the present Italian annex, the following are the information about remuneration for financial year 2019 due in accordance with the New Provision and art.
+In addition to what already described in Part 1 and Part 2 of the present Italian annex, the following are the information about remuneration for financial year 2021 due in accordance with the New Provision and art.
 450 of the CRR.

 Figures are expressed in MEUR.